nnnvgraphics/RMITBoxInsp/README.md

 # RMITBoxInsp WIP
 12 Boxes of Inspiration (WIP).
-Assignment for Interactive Media 1 at RMIT University Vietnam All images are copyright to their respective owners.
+Assignment for Interactive Media 1 at RMIT University Vietnam. <br>
+All images are copyright to their respective owners.

 https://nnnvgraphics.github.io/RMITBoxInsp